rbergenl/_Alpha/developer/issues/pipeline/add-pre-lint.md

         - Select *Standard*
         - Select *JSON*
         - Select *Yes* to install dependencies
-    - Move the contents of the generated `.eslintrc.json` file into `package.json` under the key `eslintConfig`.
+    - Move the contents of the generated `.eslintrc.json` file into `package.json` under the key `eslintConfig` and remove the generated file again.
+    - Also extend the config with `"settings": { "react": { "version": "detect" } }`.
-    - Add to package `"lint": "eslint --ext .tsx src/",`.
+    - Add to `package.json` the script `"lint": "eslint --ext .tsx src/",`.
 - Webapp:
     - Run `npm install --save-dev eslint tslint-config-prettier`.
     - Add to `eslint.json`: